Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Data augmentation results and discussion

-We display in Figure~\ref{fig:ibmtorinoresults} the results of the data augmentation on the IBM {\tt ibm{\_}torino} devices, with a grid of 100 linearly spaced bins for $y$ and 100 log-spaced bins for $s$ and $t$.
+We display in Figure~\ref{fig:ibmtorinoresults} the results of the data augmentation on the IBM \ibm\ device, with a grid of 100 linearly spaced bins for $y$ and 100 log-spaced bins for $s$ and $t$.
 We will use this binning in all of our results.
-The parallelized circuit built out of the base circuit of Figure~\ref{fig:ansatz} is transpiled to the {\tt ibm{\_}torino} device, which is a step adding more gates in the circuits as: 1) there is no all-to-all connectivity on the Heron chip, resulting in the insertion of swap gates to connect some of the qubits; 2) the circuit has to be adapted to the set of native gates of the quantum device.
+The replicated circuit built out of the base circuit of Figure~\ref{fig:ansatz} is transpiled to the \ibm\ device, which is a step that adds more gates in the circuits as: 1) there is no all-to-all connectivity on the Heron chip, resulting in the insertion of swap gates to connect some of the qubits; 2) the circuit has to be adapted to the set of native gates of the quantum device.
 In the top row, we compare the one-dimensional projections of samples generated by the quantum generator of the style-based qGAN with the reference input distribution using $10^5$ samples.
 The KL divergences are small, and quite similar to the corresponding KL divergences in Figure~7 of Ref.~\cite{BravoPrieto2022} obtained on the IBM {\tt ibmq{\_}santiago} device.
-The $s$ projection is better on {\tt ibm{\_}torino} with a KL divergence of 0.51, while the $t$ and $y$ distributions are slightly worse (KL divergences of 0.31 and 0.44, respectively).
+The $s$ projection is better on \ibm\ with a KL divergence of 0.51, while the $t$ and $y$ distributions are slightly worse (KL divergences of 0.31 and 0.44, respectively).
 The second row of Figure~\ref{fig:ibmtorinoresults} displays the results for the two-dimensional correlations between the three distributions, while the bottom row displays the ratio between the reference samples ($10^5$ samples) and the samples generated by the style-based qGAN, where the white and light blue points signal regions of excellent agreement.
-The correlations are better captured on {\tt ibm{\_}torino} than on {\tt ibmq{\_}santiago}.
-Overall, the results on the IBM {\tt ibm{\_}torino} device show that the data augmentation is performed quite well and that the parallelization of the circuit works.
+The correlations are better captured on \ibm\ than on {\tt ibmq{\_}santiago}.
+Overall, the results on the IBM \ibm\ device show that the data augmentation is performed quite well and that circuit replication behaves as intended.